kpage0910/NoteTube/README.md

 - **Transcript caching**: Store transcripts temporarily to avoid re-fetching for the same video with different intents
 - **Better VTT parsing**: The current parser handles common cases but could be more robust with edge cases in auto-generated captions
 - **Response streaming**: Improve perceived performance by streaming the AI response as it generates
-- **Basic rate limiting**: Prevent abuse without requiring a full database setup
+- **Usage analytics**: Track request patterns and popular intents without requiring user accounts
 - **Timestamp mapping**: Link notes back to specific points in the video (requires more sophisticated transcript parsing)